puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/mysql.md

 If you want to check out your new database, you can connect to the MySQL monitor with the `mysql` command, and exit with the `\q` command.

-To see the result of the 'max_connections' override option you set, cat the `/etc/my.cnf.d/server.cnf` file:
+To see the result of the 'max_connections' override option you set, open the `/etc/my.cnf.d/server.cnf` file:

-    cat /etc/my.cnf.d/server.cnf
+    less /etc/my.cnf.d/server.cnf

 And you'll see that Puppet translated the hash into appropriate syntax for the MySQL configuration file: